 During this time I visited frequently flea markets with my parents.
 One day when I was 16 I bought at such a market a book titled Surely you’re joking Me Feynman.
 This was the best Euro I ever invested.
 This book turned my world upside down.
 Before reading it, I was mostly interested in computer games and soccer.
-But with Feynman’s help I finally understood why people care about mathematics and physics.
+But with Feynman’s help, I finally understood why people care about mathematics and physics.
 I started to understand that physics and mathematics aren’t the boring things, that the teacher presented.
-Instead they are fun and important.
-In physics you are trying to understand what makes nature tick at the most fundamental level.
+Instead, they are fun and important.
+In physics, you are trying to understand what makes nature tick at the most fundamental level.
 Mathematics is the language that you need to talk about physics.
 This was what I was craving all the time.
-I suddenly got interested in all those tricks that the math teacher presented, because I was curious how they can help to understand nature.
+I suddenly got interested in all those tricks that the math teacher presented because I was curious about how they can help to understand nature.
 Suddenly school was fun.

-Needless to say, I was hooked afterwards and read every book by Feynman I could get my hands on.
+Needless to say, I was hooked afterward and read every book by Feynman I could get my hands on.
 Then every physics and mathematics book.
 I’m hooked to this day.
 However, there were few books that had such a big impact on me as this little book by Feynman.

-My quest to understand this, paved the way for the journey I’m still traveling.
+My quest to understand this paved the way for the journey I’m still traveling.

 Suddenly it was really easy to understand the things, for example, the math teacher talked about.
 What previously sounded like incomprehensible jibberish, was only a few weeks later completely logical and sensible stuff.

-Needless to say my grades got better.
+Needless to say, my grades got better.
 A lot.

 What finally helped me to understand my own transformation, were two books:

 - Psycho-Cybernetics by Maxwell Maltz (which I also bought at a flea market),